-Special operational programs implemented include: a resource management-based controlled deer hunt, a youth turkey hunt, a Disabled American Veterans Deer Hunt, and A Day in the Park.
+Special operational programs implemented include: a resource management-based controlled deer hunt, a youth turkey hunt, and a Disabled American Veterans Deer Hunt.
 All of these special programs are collaborative and draw on partners in the community, the DNR, the Veterans Service Office of Olmsted County, Mayo Hiawatha Disable American Veterans Chapter 28, The Blufflands Whitetail Association, The Wild Turkey Federation and others.